 In polite terms, poop happens.
 Layoffs, natural disasters, sicknesses — let us count the ways in which your life can be turned upside down.
-Any financial advisor will tell you that in order to avoid total ruin you should have between six months and a year of total living expenses in cash, a safe or a smart savings investment account should the unthinkable happen.
-If you don’t, bookmark this article, start saving and come back just as soon as you’ve got that emergency fund squared away.
+Any financial advisor will tell you that in order to avoid total ruin you should have between six months and a year of total living expenses in cash, or in a savings account should the unthinkable happen.
+If you don’t, bookmark this article, start saving, and come back just as soon as you’ve got that emergency fund squared away.

 Beginners investing tips